ABOUT US

 • All medical treatments and diagnoses will be documented and followed up and where necessary, treatment to be given

 • Post-visit, full community feedback to all key stakeholders is guaranteed.
-Normal clinical relationship will be continued
+Normal clinical relationships will be continued

 IMPACT